Our Human Responsibility

 A worldwide mission

-Food for Life started in India, after the founder, Swami Prabhupada proclaimed to his yoga students that no one should go hungry within a ten-mile radius of a temple.
+Food for Life started in India.
 Since that time, over five billion free plant-based meals have been served to the needy on six continents.
 Food for Life has emerged as the largest vegan food relief program in the world!
 Food for Life’s mission— to bring about peace and prosperity through the liberal distribution of pure plant-based food prepared with loving intention—is thus advanced through a twofold strategy:

 FFL’s vision is that the world’s problems can be solved by spiritual solutions.
 Specifically, regarding world hunger, Food for Life maintains that when the people of the world recognize the spiritual equality of all beings, they will learn to share equally in the bounty of the earth, and only then will they experience genuine peace and prosperity.